 - Fulfillers – these are your employees, helping your customers fix their issues and answering their questions

-- Customers (and consumers) – these are your customers, whether business or even consumers.
-They come to your support system looking for help and advice.
+- Customers (and consumers) – these are the end users, either businesses, consumers or other third parties, such as partners and dealers.
+They come to your support system looking for help, advice and maybe to order additional services

-- With the new version of the CSM license, you can serve both customers (and consumers) and also internal users
+- With the latest versions of the CSM license, you can serve both customers (and consumers) and also internal users

-- With the new version of the CSM license, you can use both customer service management functionalities (such as cases, customer portal) and also ITSM functionalities (such as incidents, changes, and full configuration management)
+- With the latest versions of the CSM license, you can use both customer service management functionalities (such as cases, customer portal) and also ITSM functionalities (such as incidents, changes, and full configuration management) to support your customers.
+You can learn more about how to use ITSM together with CSM in our latest campaign here.

 You pay for each agent, however, customers are free of charge and you can have as many as you need.